chipsalliance/chisel/docs/src/explanations/connectable.md

 Non-`Connectable` operators implicitly truncate if a component with a larger width is connected to a component with a smaller width.
 `Connectable` operators disallow this implicit truncation behavior and require the driven component to be equal or larger in width that the sourcing component.

-If implicit truncation behavior is desired, then `Connectable` provides a `squeeze` mechanism which will allow the connection to continue with implicit truncation.
+If truncation behavior is desired, then `Connectable` provides a `squeeze` mechanism which will allow the connection to continue, truncating with an explicit bit extraction (e.g. `bits(...)`) in the emitted FIRRTL rather than relying on FIRRTL's own implicit width coercion.

 ```scala mdoc:silent
 import scala.collection.immutable.SeqMap